Ati-Atihan Festival: The Mother of All Philippine Festivals

 Kalibo Ati-Atihan Trade Fair

 Just like any other festival, Ati-Atihan will be so much fun and tiring!
-But don’t let the heat and crowd spoil your trip and make the most out of your Ati-Atihan Festival 2020 experience with the help of these guides.
+Don’t let the heat and crowd spoil your trip.
+But because of the pandemic, the mother of all festival this year is celebrated online.
+And in case this Kalibo Aklan festival is back to normal next year, here are some tips to make the most out of your Ati-Atihan Festival 2021.

 1. Mind your valuables